 The tagati is usually improperly translated into English as “witch”, and is a spiteful person who operates in secret to harm others.

 The sangoma is a diviner, somewhere on a par with a fortune teller, and is employed in detecting illness, predicting a person’s future (or advising them on which path to take), or identifying the guilty party in a crime.
 She also practices some degree of medicine.

 The inyanga is often translated as “witch doctor” (though many Southern Africans resent this implication, as it perpetuates the mistaken belief that a “witch doctor” is in some sense a practitioner of malicious magic).
 The inyanga‘s job is to heal illness and injury and provide customers with magical items for everyday use.

 Of these three categories, the tagati is almost exclusively female, the sangoma is usually female, and the inyanga is almost exclusively male.
 (1)

 Hoodoo is already a fusion of witchcraft and African Folk Magick.

-Modern day Hoodoo includes many elements of the above systems, and has elements of Voodoo/Vodun, Santeria, Palo Monte to name but a few.
+Modern-day Hoodoo includes many elements of the above systems and has elements of Voodoo/Vodun, Santeria, Palo Monte to name but a few.
 Modern hoodoo adapts further in each region it enters.
-For example, New Orleans Hoodoo practices has a different flavor from other areas in in South.
+For example, New Orleans Hoodoo practices have a different flavor from other areas in the South.
 Modern hoodoo, as it is practiced today has ALOT of traditional witchcraft practices introduced into the rituals and spells.

-Hoodoo practice does not require a formally designated minister.
+Hoodoo practice does not require a formal study nor does it have an accreditation system.
 Therefore both the practices of Hoodoo and Witchcraft are available for each and every person to study & practice.
 Everyone has the opportunity to improve the conditions of their life with a little magick and a closer connection to spirit.

 Alvarado, D. The Voodoo Hoodoo Spellbook.
 San Fransisco,